sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982463 - Tsih Kolgimih.md

   1: 0x000E [0x1E] EventEntity looks at LocalPlayer and starts talking
   2: 0x0013 [0x02] IF !(Work_Zone[8] <= Work_Zone[9]) GOTO 0x0021
   3: 0x001B [0x1D] PRINT_EVENT_MESSAGE(message_id=4694*)
-    → "The minstrel of melodies is my name,\u0007For a mere
-\u0006 gil I'd recall your past.\u0007But I find that you're lacking in cash or in fame,\u0007So until that time, my kind offer will last.\u007F1\u0000\u0007"
+    → "The minstrel of melodies is my name, For a mere $6 gil I'd recall your past.
+But I find that you're lacking in cash or in fame, So until that time, my kind offer will last."
   4: 0x001E [0x23] WAIT_FOR_DIALOG_INTERACTION
   5: 0x001F [0x21] END_EVENT
   6: 0x0020 [0x00] END_REQSTACK()